Joint Center for Political and Economic Studies: Origins

-During the Civil Rights Movement, more and more blacks were being elected to public office.
-Many of these new black elected officials, or "BEOs", knew little about the ropes of their new jobs, such as political networking or even day-to-day administration.
-What's more, they couldn't count on help from their more experienced and better-connected white colleagues.
+Following the Voting Rights Act, Black politicians began to enter the political sphere.
+However, they came into their elected positions at a disadvantage: their white counterparts had an existing network of support, access to university-level research, and knowledge shared within their party, meanwhile many of these new black elected officials, or "BEOs", knew little about the ropes of their new jobs, such as political networking or even standard administration.
+What's more, they couldn't count on help from their more experienced and better-connected white colleagues to guide them on the formal procedures or unwritten rules.

 At two national conferences -- Chicago in 1967 and Washington DC in 1969—BEOs expressed a need for a new organization, one that would provide new BEOs training and assistance that would give them a foothold in the mainstream American political process.
+In response to the concerns voiced at the conference, President of the Metropolitan Applied Research Center (MARC) Kenneth B. Clark, presidential advisor and “Godfather of Black Politics” Louis E. Martin, and Howard University law professor Frank D. Reeves led a committee in submitting a grant proposal to the Ford Foundation.
+And their efforts were not in vain: In April 1970 The Joint Center for Political Studies (its original name) was begun with a two-year $860,000 grant from Ford Foundation.
+The Center’s name is a reflection of the “joint” efforts of two entities: MARC and Howard University.
+The two organizations co-sponsored the center from its inception through formation.

-In April 1970 The Joint Center for Political Studies (its original name) was begun with a two-year $860,000 grant from Ford Foundation.
-Howard University law professor Frank D. Reeves served as the center's first executive director.
-The first board chairman was Louis E. Martin, a newspaper editor who later served in the Jimmy Carter administration.
+Following the formation of the Joint Center, Clark, Martin, and Reeves continued to play a role in its development.
+Frank D. Reeves served as the center's first executive director, and Louis E. Martin acted as the first board chairman.
+Along with Martin, Dr. James Cheek, president of Howard University; Dr. Andrew Billingsley, Howard’s vice president for academic affairs; Republican Senator Edward W. Brooke from Massachusetts; and Republican attorney Samuel Jackson comprised the first board of the Joint Center.